JeffersonBe/Motivation-Hunt/README.md

 *Motivation Hunt is an iOS application which show motivational videos*.

 ## Features
-- Watch and read new daily motivational videos
+- **Watch and be inspire by new daily motivational videos**.
+The videos are currently pulled on Youtube based on Motivation and Success.
-- Save the motivational videos for later when you need a boost
+- **Save the motivational videos for later** when you need a boost by long pressing the videos you wanted to save.
+The saved menu will appear and then click on the star icon to save to your favorites.
-- Set challenge: you choose what you want to be challenge and when you are going to achieve it
+- **Set challenge to complete**: you choose what you want to be challenge and when you are going to achieve it!
+When you accomplish your challenge, just swipe left and click select.
+Well done!

 ## How to get started
 1. Rename a KeyTemplate.plist to Key.plist  the root of your folder